black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 console.log(user); // { userId: 1, firstName: 'John', loggedIn: true }
 ```
 To keep track of all of your spreadsheet's functions, declare a spreadsheetFunctions object.
 Using the shorthand notation syntax, set sum, average, and median as properties on the spreadsheetFunctions object.

+# Step 27
+Now you can start using your spreadsheet functions.
+Begin by declaring an update arrow function.
+It should take an event parameter.